GeoffreyGichaga/TrippleGInsurance/README.md

-# Burger Palace website
+# Triple G Insurance website
 #### 30/01/2022
-This is a basic html/css website for a n Insurance Company by the name Triple G
+This is a basic html/css website for an Insurance Company by the name Triple G
 #### By
 Geoffrey Gichaga .G